diagrams/diagrams-doc/doc/manual.rst

 this case, scaling a diagram will preserve its appearance, but requesting a different output size might not.

+One situation in which `Output` units can be particularly useful is when preparing a document (paper, blog post, *etc.*) with multiple embedded diagrams of various physical sizes.
+Using the same `Output` value for the line width (or arrowhead length, arrow gap, font size, *etc.*) of every diagram ensures that the diagrams will all look consistent.
+On the other hand, if the diagrams all have the same physical size (*e.g.* they are all $300 \times 200$ pixels), then they will also look consistent if the same `Normalized` value is used for all of them (which is the default for line width).

 .. container:: todo

   Expand on this.
 Show some examples.
 Need a better story about